PaulApivat/thai_dishes/README.md

 This project is an opportunity to build a dataset of Thai dishes by scrapping tables off Wikipedia.
 The project is an opportunity to further Python and R skills.
 Using Python for web scrapping and R for exploratory analysis.
 Web scrapping is done in Beautiful Soup (`Python`) and pre-processed further with `dplyr` and visualized with `ggplot2`.

+This project will also be used to make an **open source** contribution (i.e., Circular Dendrogram with Rotating Text).

+In the second phase, I hope to learn Text Analysis to see what kind of insights I could gain from analyzing the Thai Name and Description of each dish.

 - What questions are you answering?

+Initially, the questions are exploratory:

-Initially, how might we organized Thai dishes?
+How might we organized Thai dishes?
 What is the best way to organized the different dishes?

+What kind of insight can we gain from doing Text Analysis on the Thai Name and Description of each dish?

 ## Initial Scope

 - Phase 1: Scrape the Thai Dishes table from [Wikipedia](https://en.wikipedia.org/wiki/List_of_Thai_dishes).
 Clean the data.
 Run exploratory analysis to get some insights.
 Use Python for web scraping, R for data wrangling and visualization.

+- Phase 1a: Make open source contribution to [R Graph Gallery](https://www.r-graph-gallery.com/index.html)

 - Next: Potentially use Text Analysis